kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 I think of LinkedIn as architectural in the sense that it's circa 900 Million Storefronts with a finite number of facade patterns.
 Nothing wrong in that - it's why everyone is there - competing for attention from bots and browsers.
 The marketplace of ideals.

-After window shopping we can browse to see testimonials, credentials, recommendations, featured offers and detailed catalogues.
+After window shopping we browse to see testimonials, credentials, recommendations, featured offers and detailed catalogues.
 If it was a restaurant we can see everything — except (in most cases) — into the stores, back-office and kitchen.

 I'm not anti LinkedIn and happy to be there - I'm just trying to add some 'what you see is what you get'.